1. What are overhead costs?

 Note that you can differentiate between business overhead and project overhead cost.
 For example, buying a software license required to deliver work on a specific project is a project overhead that doesn’t apply to the entire company.

 Of course, you can later use such software for other purposes, and in that case it’s worth considering whether you’ll treat it as a cost attributed to the project or to the entire organization.
 Your overhead calculator should allow you to differentiate here.

 What is the difference between those approaches?
 In the first case, all the billable projects chip in to pay for this cost, so it affects their profitability at the level of 3 profit margins.
 If we assign this cost to a specific project, then only this project needs to cover 100% of this cost - so, it can be included in the second-degree margin.

 Ok, I used the magic words “margin” and margin “degree”.

-- Right now it’s important that you understand the first-degree margin as related to expenses that generate income directly - for example, work of software developers.
+- Right now it’s important that you understand the first-degree margin as related to expenses that generate income directly - for example, work of software developers, their health insurance, employment taxes and emplyee benefits, all included in a total employee cost.

 - The second-degree margin may be based on additional project costs, i.e. software, office supplies, etc.

 - The third-degree margin is the costs of administration.

 - The fourth-degree is marketing and sales, and the fifth-degree margin is the cost of management.

 Of course, different companies define these margins differently in employee cost calculation.

 Learn more about how you can divide expenses, set margin levels, and what profitability level is considered as healthy for most companies in this article: How to set the margin level?

 What are labor project costs?

 As opposed to overhead rates, direct project costs are the costs you bear for the work of your employees.
-In other words, they’re labor costs.
+In other words, they’re labor costs, or cost of an employee, plus additional costs related to the employment, such as health insurance, employment taxes, social security, etc.